dyyyl/hash-it-to-the-max/notes.md

 No cheating and looking ahead!

-Let's assume you came to own a small, independent bookshop, and want to fill up with books.
+Let's assume you came to own a small, independent bookshop, and want to fill it up with books.
 You don't want to put any book any where - you want to be able to easily find them again when you need them.

 You happen to be a very clever programmer, so instead of sorting alphabetically,